jeancomp/OpenDPMH/README.md

 Componentes:
 * DPManager: responsible for managing the framework (e.g., start/stop, start/stop the processors, configuring the composition mode of PhenotypeComposer).
 * MainService: bus responsible for ensuring the exchange of messages between the framework components.
-* ProcessorManager: manages dataprocessor (e.g., start/stop dataprocessor), start/stop sensors, and identifies new plugin that has been installed.
+* ProcessorManager: manages activeDataprocessor (e.g., start/stop activeDataprocessor), start/stop sensors, and identifies new plugin that has been installed.
 * DataProcessor: the class where the processors will be implemented (e.g., sociability, mobility, sleep, physical activity).
 * PhenotypeComposer: composes digital phenotypes of users, receiving directly from the data processor of detected events (eg phone calls, sms, GPS, accelerometer).